Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Proposition and Proofs

 is the probability of hitting $\mathcal{A}$ at $t=0$ when starting from $x_t$ and following to the base dynamics.
 In the special case $\mathcal{A}=\{x\}$, $h_t(x_t)$ reduces to the conditional terminal density $p(x_0=x | x_t)$.

-Let's look at the term $-\sigma_t^2 \nabla \log p_t^{\text{data}}(x_t) - \sigma_t^2 \nabla \log h_t(x_t)$, this can be simplified as
+Let's look at the term $\sigma_t^2 \nabla \log p_t^{\text{data}}(x_t) + \sigma_t^2 \nabla \log h_t(x_t)$, this can be simplified as

-The following equality holds as $\nabla$ is taken only over $x_t$, and the last line holds when the pretrained diffusion perfectly reverse the noising forward process, which is a common assumption we can take.
+The following equality holds as $\nabla$ is taken only over $x_t$, and the last line holds when the pretrained diffusion perfectly reverses the noising forward process, which is a common assumption we can take.

 Finally, notice that $p( x_t|x_0=x)$ is a simple Gaussian kernel, defined in \Cref{eq;gaussian_kernel}.
 Under the flow matching setup, this kernel is given by

 Hence, the optimal vector field satisfies

 Considering $x_t = (1-t)x + t\epsilon$, we have